DarthMoulByte/UnityTiled/README.md

 Open with `Window->Tiled->Map Converter`.

 This is the main editor window.
 Provide a game object to be the root of the map or leave it blank to have one generated (note: all children are deleted!).
 Locate the TMX file in your asset directory and click the Convert button.
 All layers are represented as Z-ordered objects in the map root and each tile is added as a new Sprite.

-# Credits/License

-As with all UnityCommunity scripts, TiledUtilities code is provided under the terms of the MIT License.

-TiledUtilities is built on [TiledSharp](https://github.com/marshallward/TiledSharp) which is licensed under the Apache 2.0 License.
-TiledSharp uses [DotNetZip](https://dotnetzip.codeplex.com) which is licensed under the Ms-PL License.
-The exact licenses were taken from TileSharp and can be found in the `Editor/TiledSharp` directory in this repo.

-Example artwork created by [Kenney](http://kenney.nl).